 That’s called ionizing radiation, because when molecular bonds are broken, charged particles (known as ions) can transfer from one atom to another.

 Another issue with ionizing radiation is that it can damage cells, break strands of DNA and meddle with DNA repair.
 That can lead to cell death and prevent DNA from replicating correctly.
 Scientists believe that the latter is a major contributor to the development of cancer.
+In other words, certain types of EMFs are considered carcinogens that can increase your cancer risk.

 So what about EMFs (also known as non-ionizing radiation) caused by power lines, smart meters, Wi-Fi routers, cell phones and other electronic devices?

 As with food, exercise and sleep, people are unique and may react differently (either positively or negatively) to certain types of EMFs.
 That said, there are several studies that clearly demonstrate changes in cell function during exposure to EMFs and EMR.
-The extent to which these changes cause long-term damage to our health (or if they cause any damage at all) is still unknown and subject to further studies.
+The extent to which these changes cause long-term damage to public health (or if they cause any damage at all) is still unknown and subject to further studies.

 However, it’s safe to say that we’re exposed to significantly more (and more types of) electromagnetic radiation than at any time in human history.